Azure/azure-functions-sql-extension/README.md

     ```

 - Navigate back to your HttpTrigger file.
 We can ignore the 'Run' warning for now.
-- Open the local.settings.json file, and in the brackets for "Values," add the SqlConnectionString
+- Open the local.settings.json file, and in the brackets for "Values," verify there is a 'SqlConnectionString.'
+If not, add it.
 - Hit 'F5' to run your code.
 Both an HttpTrigger and SQLBinding will run.
 - Click the link that appears in your terminal.
 If you get a 'HTTP ERROR 500' message, replace the browser url after the last '/' with 1.
+This is the id of the employee to be outputted.
 The url should look like 'localhost:7071/api/employees/1'
 - You should see your database output in the browser window.
 - Congratulations!
 You have successfully created your first SQL input binding!
 Checkout [Input Binding Samples](#Input-Binding-Samples) for more information on how to use it and explore on your own!

 ### Output Binding Tutorial ###

-Note: This tutorial assumes that the SQL database is setup as shown in 'Create Azure SQL Database,' and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).
+Note: This tutorial requires that the Azure SQL database is setup as shown in [Create Azure SQL Database](#Create-Azure-SQL-Database), and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).

 - Open your app in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'